Upcoming Mural Installation by John Hitchcock

 Emily Arthur, a Professor of Art at the University of Wisconsin–Madison, explores the intersections of people, land, and memory through contemporary printmaking.
 Her multidisciplinary collaborations span historians, Indigenous scholars, scientists, and poets.
 Arthur’s work resides in major collections including the Smithsonian American Art Museum, Harvard’s Fine Arts Library, the Minneapolis Institute of Art, and the Autry Museum of the American West.

-Don’t miss this opportunity to watch two master artists at work as they create a powerful visual narrative rooted in Native traditions and the living landscapes of the Great Plains.
+Don’t miss this opportunity to watch John Hitchcock at work as he creates a powerful visual narrative rooted in Native traditions and the living landscapes of the Great Plains.

 Artists will be assisted by Andie Almond and FiFi Lipscomb.